mmiranda222/.statsuite/content/using-de/viewing-data/common-features.md

 keywords: [
-  'How special dimensions are identified', '#how-special-dimensions-are-identified', 'Identification of the time dimension', '#identification-of-the-time-dimension', 'Identification of the data's frequency', '#identification-of-the-datas-frequency', 'Identification of the geo/reference area dimension', '#identification-of-the-georeference-area-dimension', ]
+  'How special dimensions are identified', '#how-special-dimensions-are-identified', 'Identification of the time dimension', '#identification-of-the-time-dimension', 'Identification of the data s frequency', '#identification-of-the-datas-frequency', 'Identification of the geo/reference area dimension', '#identification-of-the-georeference-area-dimension', ]
 ---